PnS2018/pns2018.github.com/session_02.md

 __Remark__: there are other cost functions for regression tasks, such as Mean Absolute Error (MAE) and Root-Mean-Square Error (RMSE).
 Interested readers are encouraged to find out what they are.

-__Remark__: Linear Regression is a class of learning model that are extensively studied in history.

 __Remark__: The math in this module choses to use a column-vector based system, which means each vector is assumed to be a column vector.
 This convention is also applied by many books and tutorials.
 However, in practice, most `ndarray` packages use the row-vector based system because the first dimension of a multi-dimensional array is for row.
 For example,

 ```python